vote up 20 vote down star

 But sed and awk should not be forgotten, overlooked, or ignored.
 For a lot of cases, sed and awk are the best tools for the job.
 Quick examples are command line filtering with sed, and quick and dirty log processing with awk.
 Both could be done in Perl, but will require more work and development time.

-especially in concert with ssh.
-Allows simple efficient copying of files from host to host.
+rsync, especially in concert with ssh.
+It allows simple efficient copying of files from host to host.
 How did we ever cope without ssh and rsync? :-)

 Netcat.